-If you don’t have a CSV table that matches the columns in your boundary map data, you can easily create one.
+If you don’t have a CSV dataset that matches the columns in your boundary map data, you can easily create one.
 Upload the boundary map to Mapshaper, and export in CSV format.
-Open the downloaded file in any spreadsheet tool.
+Open the downloaded CSV file in any spreadsheet tool.
 To match data columns in the CSV spreadsheet, use the VLOOKUP function.

 In real life, you will rarely have perfect files with one-to-one matches, so you might want to have more information about which features didn’t get matched so that you can fix your data.
 Mapshaper helps you keep track of data that is not properly joined or matched.
 For example, if the polygon map contains 169 features (one for each town in Connecticut), but the CSV table contains only 168 rows of data, Mapshaper will join all of those with matching keys, and then display this message:

 [join] Joined data from 168 source records to 168 target records [join] 1/169 target records received no data [join] 1/169 source records could not be joined

 To get more details on which values were not joined, add

 unjoined unmatched -info flags to your join command, like this:

 unjoined flag saves a copy of each unjoined record from the source table into another layer named unjoined.
 The

 unmatched flag saves a copy of each unmatched record from the target table to a new layer named unmatched.
 Finally, the

 -info flag outputs some additional information about the joining procedure to the console.